 Dating to 1938, historic St. Mary’s Catholic Church was Gatlinburg’s first Catholic Church and still serves the community.
-Visitors are welcome to tour the grounds, photograph the church’s exterior and attend a daily Mass or weekend service while traveling.
+Visitors are welcome to tour the grounds, photograph the church’s exterior, and attend daily Mass or weekend service while traveling.

 Looking for that perfect piece to display at home?
 Stop by Alewine Pottery, which features handmade treasures created by local artisans.
-For over 30 years, the pottery shop has welcomed guests and ranks as one of the most iconic businesses in Gatlinburg.
+For over 30 years, the pottery shop has ranked as one of the most iconic businesses in Gatlinburg.
 While browsing, expect to see luminary pieces that feature intricate designs and showcase mountain living.

 Historic Ogle Log Cabin